microchip-pic-avr-examples/dspic33c-can-tp/README.md

             - MessageID is set to 0xA2

     2. PIN CONFIGURATIONS:
     Select an LED output and CAN Tx and Rx pins in the PIN Grid View for your board.
 (View PIN mapping and choose them accordingly) This test utilizes the MCP2542 Click board for CAN communication.
-The mapping to the mikro BUS will vary.
+The mapping to the mikroBUS will vary.

     *If you are using the example board skip to the Example Setup Below.
     * Select an LED as output
     * Select the CAN1TX for your board
     * Select the CAN1RX for your board

-    (EXAMPLE SETUP) To simplify setup if the board is a dsPIC33CK Curiosity Dev Board which has a built in dsPIC33CK256MP508 Select the following
-    * Select RE14 as output - for LED
-    * Select RD14 for CAN1TX
-    * Select RD15 for CAN1RX

     3. Then select Pins under the Project Resources.
     * For the led output change the custom name to be LED.